 A:You should consider an enterprise plan if you need higher API call credit and rate limits, access to more historical data, a custom license outside of our standard commercial agreement and/or a Service Level Agreement.

 A:You can check the expanded feature matrix on the API Plan Feature Comparison page.
 The API documentation also outlines what plans support what API endpoints, just look under the description field for any particular endpoint.
 If you're still unsure, feel free to reach out to us at firstname.lastname@example.org.

-A: Outside of larger monthly call credits each higher subscription tier also offers expanded concurrent HTTP call rate limits.
-This is the number of HTTP requests that can be made simultaneously or within the same minute before receiving an HTTP 429 "Too Many Requests" API throttling error.
+A: This is the number of HTTP calls that can be made simultaneously or within the same minute with your API Key before receiving an HTTP 429 "Too Many Requests" API throttling error.
 This limit increases with the usage tier and resets every 60 seconds.
 Please review our best practices for implementation strategies that work well with rate limiting.

 A:As a premier data authority for exchange market data, we are actively working with every exchange to ensure their data is not only available to us, but also available to you over the new API service.
 You may see this notice when market data for an exchange is in our system but not yet available over the API.
 There are only a handful left to confirm and this notice may all but disappear over the upcoming weeks.
 In the meantime a -1 response means the exchange's data is not yet available over API.

 A: Service disruptions are rare but reported on our public API health dashboard.
 You may subscribe to updates using the button on that page.

 A:Customers on paid plans can expect to receive answers within 24 hours.